artela-network/artela-docs/docs/develop/aspect-tools/aspect-tools-guide/index.md

 												  --gas  200000
 ```

-## 6. Invoke Smart Contract with Aspect
+### 6. Invoke Smart Contract with Aspect

-Finally, after the binding operation, now our `Counter` contract has been “protected” by the Aspect from the odd numbers.
-We can invoke our smart contract with the following call to check whether it is working or not.
+After the binding operation, your `Counter` contract is now 'protected' by the Aspect from processing odd numbers.

-This call can be made with the `scripts/contract-call.cjs` script:
+To test if it's working correctly, you can invoke your smart contract using the `scripts/contract-call.cjs` script

 ```bash
 npm run contract:call -- --contract {smart-contract-address} \